techtek/BlinkitHive/README.md

 # BlinkitHive
-Blinkit for the Hive blockchain
+Blinkit for the Hive blockchain, Blink your devices on new Hive Blockchain actions.